mayank311996/cheatsheets/customs/deployment/pi_camera/ppe_detection/v1/README.md

 ### To do

 - Add CLI script for all resource creation
-- Add JSON files for all IAM roles
+- Add JSON files for all IAM roles (Copy from IAM dashboard)
 - Remove sending date from RaspberryPi as we added that in Lambda1
+- Add CLI script for all resource connections